Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: CMH System with Symmetry of the Heisenberg Group

-Next, in order to describe the feedback control law to modify the structure of the magnetic point reducible RCH system with symmetry of the Heisenberg group, from Definition 4.5 we can give the magnetic reduced controlled Hamiltonian matching conditions and MRCH-equivalence as follows.
+Moreover, for a given regular point reducible CMH system with symmetry of the Heisenberg group $(T^\ast Q,\mathcal{H},\omega_Q,H,F,\mathcal{C})$, assume that the dynamical vector field of the regular point reduced CMH system $(\mathcal{O}_{(\mu,\nu)} \times V\times V^\ast,\tilde{\omega}_{\mathcal{O}_{(\mu,\nu)} \times V \times V^\ast }^{-},h_{(\mu,\nu)},f_{(\mu,\nu)},u_{(\mu,\nu)})$ is given by $(5.5)$, and satisfies the equation $(5.6)$.
+Thus, in order to emphasize explicitly the impact of external force and control for the reduced CMH system, we can describe the feedback control law to modify the structure of the regular point reducible CMH system with symmetry of the Heisenberg group.
+At first, from Definition 4.5 we can give the magnetic reducible controlled Hamiltonian matching conditions and MR-CH-equivalence for the CMH system with symmetry of the Heisenberg group as follows.